Elliot-Akande/odin-recipes/README.md

 This is an *incredibly* basic website made from a simple home page with links to various pages containing recipes for food.

-I created this project to practice using very basic elements of HTML such as:
+I created this project to get some practice using the most basic of html elements such as:

  - Images
  - Headers